Ultimate Guide to

-4. Use the most effective study strategies and techniques
+4. Use the most effective study strategies and active learning techniques

 Unless you have loads of time, there’s no need to re-read your textbooks from massage school.
 While reading will always be an important part of learning, re-reading textbooks is probably the least efficient way to review for a test.
 Reading is also a fairly passive way to learn.

-- Take practice tests and quizzes.
+- Take plenty of MBLEx practice tests and quizzes.
 These require you to think about the content rather than just skim over words.
 Also important but often overlooked: include time to review your results.
 Especially review the questions that you missed.
-The MBLExGuide practice quizzes for members are kept short (10 questions each) to remove any barriers to reviewing your quiz results.
+The MBLExGuide content area quizzes are kept short (10 questions each) to remove any barriers to reviewing your quiz results.
 Make a note of the topics that are the most difficult for you.
 Then adjust your study plan if needed to emphasize strengthening those weak areas.

 - Create outlines and lists to organize content to help identify relationships between concepts.

 - Drawing from memory is a great technique for subjects like anatomy and kinesiology.
 This uses principles of psychoneuromotor learning to enhance understanding of spatial relationships.
-For example, close your books and draw the one joint.
-Try to include as much detail as possible.
+For example, try closing your books and drawing the knee joint.
+Include as much detail as possible.
 Then open your books and compare your drawing to the illustrations in the book.
 After studying these images again for a few minutes, close your books again and redraw the knee joint on a clean piece of paper and label all of the structures.
 After doing this a couple of times, you will have a much better understanding of the structures at this joint and their relationship to each other.
 This will produce better results than simply reading about the knee and looking at a picture.
 This technique is especially useful for massage therapists who must visualize the deeper structures with their “mind’s eye” when working on client.

 - Create diagrams and flowcharts for MBLEx content areas like physiology, client assessment and treatment planning.
 These topics involve a series of processes rather than something static.
 For example, you could create a diagram or flowchart of how blood moves through the heart or through the complete vascular system.
-Or show how food moves through the gastrointestinal system, how inspired air makes it to the alveoli, or how a reflex loop in the nervous system works, or the steps of a new client intake and assessment process.
+Or show how food moves through the gastrointestinal system, how inspired air makes it to the alveoli, how a reflex loop in the nervous system works, or the steps of a new client intake and assessment process.
 Using muscle tables to learn muscles of the body (origin, insertion and action) is a good way to group and categorize the muscles, which makes memorization easier.

-5. Tips to get the most out of your study sessions
+5. Tips to get the most out of your MBLEx study sessions

 Participate with study groups